About Mellow's Oddities

 For more information, feel free to reach out, or check the details in the product listing to see if a frame color change is possible for the specific display you're interested in.

-Insect Specimen Quality
+Q: Insect Specimen Quality?

 Since our specimens are from nature, they might not be perfect.
 Some may have missing antennae, chipped wings, or other little flaws.
 I always photograph them in natural sunlight, so you’ll see any imperfections clearly.
 But honestly, it’s these unique details that make each specimen special and beautiful in its own way.

-Get in Touch
+Get In Touch

 Feel free to contact us to discuss a custom projects, unanswered questions or anything else you may need!